Coaches

 Head of Basketball Operations

 Jason is the founder of Blue Heat Basketball and the Blue Heat Basketball Academy.
 He currently serves as the Director of Basketball Operations for the Academy.
-Jason has run and coached Blue Heat for 10 years and has also worked with numerous players, grade school to high school, on an individual basis.
+Jason has run and coached Blue Heat for 10 years and has also worked with numerous players, grade school through college, on an individual basis.

-Outside of The Blue Heat, Jason is currently the going into his 6th year as Head Coach of The Bolles Boys Varsity Basketball Team.
-His Bolles teams have a combined record of 97-43 over the past 5 years with 2 District titles, 4 straight playoff appearances and one Elite Eight.
+Outside of The Blue Heat, Jason was the Head Coach of The Bolles Boys Varsity Basketball Team for seven seson from 2016-2023.
+His Bolles teams have a combined record of 124-70 over those 7 years with 2 District titles, 5 playoff appearances and one Elite Eight.
 For 2020-2021 season Jason was named as the Coach of the Year for 4A in the state of Florida by FABC.

 As a player, Jason played competitive basketball for 20+ years.
 He is a local product of The Bolles School where he earned multiple All City designations.
 Jason was also part of an AAU travel team, Jacksonville Eagles, that won multiple state titles as well as one National Title.
 The Eagles were ranked in the top 20 in the nation from 1990-1993.
 Jason was rated by the Metro Index as one of the Top 30 players in the state of Florida for the class of 1994.
 His playing career continued at the University of North Carolina at Greensboro.